-New Jersey charges nonprofits a $75 filing fee to process the Public Records Filing For a New Business Entity, and you’ll pay an additional $4 convenience fee if you submit online and pay with a credit card.
+New Jersey charges nonprofits a $75 filing fee to process the Certificate of Incorporation, and you’ll pay an additional $3.50 credit card convenience fee when filing online.
 New Jersey also offers quite a few expedited processing options for additional fees.
-Hire Northwest to incorporate your nonprofit and the total cost, which includes a full year of our registered agent service, is $304 for 1-day online filing.
+Hire Northwest to incorporate your nonprofit and the total cost, which includes a full year of our registered agent service, is $303.50 for 1-day online filing.

 How Long Does It Take To Start A New Jersey Nonprofit?

-New Jersey offers a variety of filing options and processing times:
+New Jersey encourages people to file the Certificate of Incorporation online.
+However, the state does offer a variety of filing options and processing times:

 - Fastest: If you’re willing to fax or hand-deliver your documents to the NJ Department of the Treasury, you can pay a $1,000 expedite fee for 1-hour filing or a $500 expedite fee for 2-hour filing.